 Who we are

-IAM employs 500 paid Afghan staff and 60 expatriate Christian professionals from Europe, North America, Asia, Africa, and Oceania.
-Foreign staff members are required to learn a local language and the average length of assignment is 1-3 years.
-All IAM expatriate staff come as volunteers and are responsible for their own financial support.
+IAM employs over 500 paid Afghan staff and 50 expatriate Christian professionals from Europe, North America, Asia, Africa and Oceania.
+Foreign staff members are required to learn a local language and the normal length of their assignment is three or more years.
+All IAM expatriate staff serve as volunteers and they are responsible for their own financial support.